NCTU-Math-Software/final_project-shihongsu/README.md

 #### 2. Input : __None__.
 #### 3. Output :  __the requested number__, as well as __the square of the number__.

+### Final answer : 1 3 8 9 0 1 9 1 7 0
+* The answer is a 10-digit number, which is reasonable since the square of a 10-digit number could be a 19-digit one.

+### The square of the answer found : 1 9 2 9 3 7 4 2 5 4 6 2 7 4 8 8 9 0 0
+* Which fits the topic's conditions.

 ### Finding
 * The topic's number is originally a 19-digit number, but in most of my program, I consider it a 17-digit number, and the reason is because the last digit is 0 by the topic.
 Since it is _a square number, the power of every prime factor must be even_, therefore the last _ will be 0, and thus I set it to a 17-digit number for easier computation.
 * To find the answer, I construct a 8-floor _for_ loop, each representing one _ , and each _for_ loop starts from 0 and end with 9.